Burning E-cars and Fire Load

 Fire brigades have to bring 5,000 liters of water, he explains, instead of 3,000.
 The reason is that a smaller amount simply wouldn’t cut it.
 There’s also the additional concern of chemical water reaching the sewer.
 In the situations, described above, it’s not always possible to prevent the extinguishing water to reach the sewer as the priority of fire brigades is the actual fire.
 This provides an additional safety concern.

-Leather interiors are naturally flame retardant, highly resistant to combustion and help prevent flashover.
+Leather interiors are naturally flame retardant, highly resistant to combustion and help prevent or delay flashover.
 If safety is anywhere near the top of your priority list, the material choice would seem obvious.

 Read the full article here [German].